kesterhhh/Online_Retail/README.md

    - Sales were higher on weekends compared to weekdays.

 4. Top-Selling Products
-   - A small group of products contributed to the majority of sales.
+   - A small group of products contributed to the majority of sales ( DOTCOM POSTAGE, REGENCY CAKESTAND 3 TIER AND PAPER CRAFT, LITTLE BIRDIE)
    - Certain products exhibited strong seasonal demand.
+5. Top Selling Countries
+   - The United Kingdom led the market as the top performer, dominating sales and securing the highest revenue.
+   - Netherland, EIRE, Germany and France followed but with low sales.

 B. Customer Segmentation (Clustering Analysis)
 Using RFM (Recency, Frequency, Monetary) clustering: